Things to do

 Must See !

 Check out the side view of Kiyomizu-dera Temple!
 After you walk through the main hall, or the stage, you will be walking through a pathway on the side of the main sanctuary.
 Enjoy the incredible view of the city as well as the side view of the stage.
 This area is an ideal picture taking spot!
-During the Edo period, people would jump off of the 13 meter high stage with the belief that if survived, one’s wish will be granted.
-Out of those people who jumped, 85.4 % survived.
+During the Edo period, people would jump off of the 13 meter high stage with the belief that if survived, one’s wish would be granted.
+Out of the 234 people who jumped, 85.4 % survived.
+Though before you go...more and jump of the stage you should note that there used to be trees under the stage and the ground is said to have been softer than it is now, so we do not recommend you jump off it.

 Must See !

-On your way back down after going through the main sanctuary, you will find Otowa-no-taki, a waterfall that have been continuously streaming for thousands of years.
-The meaning of the name, "Kiyomizu," originates from the pure water that runs in the area.
+On your way back down after going through the main sanctuary, you will find Otowa-no-taki, a waterfall that has been continuously streaming for thousands of years.
+The meaning of the name, "Kiyomizu," originates from the pure water that runs in the area, Kiyomizu meaning just that: pure water.
 Go ahead and participate in cleansing your soul with this streaming pure water.

 Must Do !

 Look for these Ojizo-sama statues.
 Located within premises of Kiyomizu-dera Temple, the statues are located off the path from the entrance.
-Ojizo-sama statues are often spotted across Japan and are considered as the guardians of children.
+Ojizo-sama statues are often spotted across Japan and are considered to be guardians of children.
 Usually the statues are of children who died before their parents.
 The bibs are placed to protect them in their afterlife.

 Manner & Tips